-Planning to relocate to Queensland from interstate or overseas?
-Bond can contribute towards, or even cover your travel and relocation expenses incurred if you successfully obtain a position within the University.
+Planning to relocate to Queensland from interstate or overseas.In some instances, Bond can contribute towards, or even cover your travel and relocation expenses incurred if you successfully obtain a position within the University.

 Research at Bond

 Bond University is an equal opportunity employer.
-In line with Bond University’s mission and strategic direction, people from diverse backgrounds, women, indigenous and people with a disability are encouraged to apply for positions at the University.
+In line with Bond University’s strategic direction, people from diverse backgrounds, women, Indigenous Australians, and people with a disability are encouraged to apply for positions at the University.

-In recognition of our drive to increase Indigenous participation and representation, Bond University officially opened the Nyombil Centre in September, 2012.
+In recognition of our drive to increase Indigenous participation and representation, Bond University officially opened the Nyombil Centre in September 2012.
 The name ‘Nyombil’ promotes unity and was given to Bond University by an Aboriginal Elder.

 Bond University is home to Australia’s largest private collection of Indigenous Art on public display, thanks to the generosity of Dr Patrick Corrigan (AM).

-Dr Corrigan almost single-handedly created the Bond University Indigenous and non-Indigenous Art Collection through personal donations, locations and procurement.
+Dr Corrigan almost single-handedly created the Bond University Indigenous and non-Indigenous Art Collection through personal donations and procurement.
 The University is extremely grateful for his generosity.

-Therefore, the Corrigan Walk was created to provide a tour of the Indigenous Art held in the Faculty of Health Sciences and Medicine.
-The Corrigan Walk tour is guided by a Bond staff member or student, and takes approximately one hour.
+The Corrigan Walk was created to provide a tour of the Indigenous Art held in the Faculty of Health Sciences and Medicine.
+The Corrigan Walk tour is guided by a Bond staff member or student and takes approximately one hour.
 During the tour, guests learn the history of Indigenous Art, interesting facts about the artists, as well as the stories behind the paintings.

 Public tours are held once a semester; with staff, students and the general public welcome to attend.